inetss/django-skeleton/README.md

 # Introduction

-This is a skeleton for Django projects, a replacement for `django-admin.py startproject`
+This is a skeleton for Django projects, sort of a replacement for `django-admin.py startproject`

 Features:

 * Django 1.9, Python 3
-* Single-command virtualenv helper
+* Unobtrusive virtualenv helper
+* 3 tiers of settings:
-* Git aware
+	* Environment-independent
+	* Environment defaults (tracked via Git)
-* Environment-local settings (outside of Git)
+	* Environment overrides (outside of Git)
 * Static and media files setup
 * Handling `/robots.txt` and similar files
-* Django and Jinja2 templates
 * WSGI entrypoint
 * Dockerfile